-All requests for tenure-track, multi-year, and one-year appointments MUST include a job description and position justification approved by the DOF/VPAA (tenure-track) or the ADOF (non tenure-track) BEFORE the ATE process begins.
-An ATE must be completed for every new hire and every new every new contract.
+All requests for tenure-track, multi-year, and one-year appointments MUST include a job description and position justification approved by the ADOF for Diversity and Faculty Affairs BEFORE the ATE process begins.
+An ATE must be completed for every new hire and every new contract.